 Finding pathways to a post-fossil, sustainable society is one of the main challenges of our time.
 The research of the ISR group has the goal to assess and improve the contribution of digital technologies to face this challenge.
-Our projects are grouped in three broader areas:
+Our projects are grouped in four areas:

 - The footprint of digital technologies

 - Supporting sustainable development with data and tools